 Back-to-School Theme Social-Emotional Activities

 Recognizing our Feelings – A large part of preschool is helping young children learn to cope with BIG feelings.
 Sing along to “If You’re Happy and You Know It” and mimic the movements with your preschooler.
 Discuss what might make you feel happy, sad, scared, or any other emotion.

 Kindness/Helpfulness Challenge – Set a big goal for your preschooler to do kind things.
 Make a simple chart to track when your child does something on their own to be helpful or friendly.
-Simple things like greet a friend, put their shoes away, hold a door for someone else…these simple actions are a great place to start!
+Simple things like greeting friend, putting their shoes away, holding a door for someone else…these simple actions are a great place to start!

 Make “faces” together – Help your preschooler recognize body language by making the faces and body movements that correspond with various feelings.
 For example, make an angry face and cross your arms over your chest.
 Or jump up and down and giggle to show excitement.

 Back-to-School Theme Online Activities

 Online Story – Go to YouTube and listen to the book The Pigeon HAS to Go to School by Mo Willems.
 Discuss how the Pigeon felt throughout this book.
 Help your preschooler recognize the different emotions he experienced and how to navigate big feelings.
 Create a school bus craft to go along with the Pigeon’s school bus dream!
 Plus, preschool back to school crafts are so sweet and a favorite to put in their portfolio to keep forever!